At Bertram's Hotel: Real-world model for Bertram's Hotel

-Bertram's Hotel is believed by Charles Osborne, due to its two entrances and similar atmosphere with the depicted Bertram's, to have been inspired by Brown's Hotel, where Agatha Christie often stayed when she visited London.
-However, Christie's authorised biographer Janet Morgan asserts that Bertram's was in fact based on Flemings Mayfair Hotel.
-Morgan cites correspondence between Christie and her agent Edmund Cork in which they decided to change the hotel proprietor's name and the street in which Bertram's was located in order to obscure the connection with Fleming's.
-The Oxford Dictionary of National Biography also claims that Fleming's was Christie's model.
+Writing in 1982, Charles Osborne suggested that the fictional Bertram's Hotel had been inspired by Brown's Hotel, where Agatha Christie often stayed when visiting London.
+However, Christie's authorised biographer Janet Morgan asserted that Bertram's was based on Flemings Mayfair Hotel.
+Morgan cited correspondence between Christie and her agent Edmund Cork in which they decided to change the hotel proprietor's name and the street in which Bertram's was located in order to obscure the Flemings connection.
+The Oxford Dictionary of National Biography also states that Fleming's was Christie's model.

 Reception

 Reviews at the time of publication considered the denouement too far-fetched.
 In The Guardian (17 December 1965) Francis Iles (Anthony Berkeley Cox) wrote that "At Bertram's Hotel can hardly be called a major Agatha Christie [novel], for in spite of the presence of Miss Marples [sic] the denouement is really too far-fetched.
 But does the plot matter so much with Mrs Christie?
 What does matter is that one just can't put any book of hers down."

 Maurice Richardson wrote in The Observer (12 December 1965) that "A C is seldom at her best when she goes thrillerish on you.
 This one is a bit wild and far-fetched, but it's got plenty of that phenomenal zest and makes a reasonably snug read."

 Robert Weaver wrote in the Toronto Daily Star (8 January 1966): "At Bertram's Hotel is vintage Agatha Christie: an ingenious mystery that triumphantly gets away with what in lesser hands would be the most outrageous coincidences."

 This novel was listed in Anthony Boucher's Best Crime Novels of the Year for 1966, one of thirteen listed that year.

 Brigid Brophy complained that the author offered "nothing like enough signposts to give the reader a chance to beat Miss Marple or the police to the solution".

 Robert Barnard wrote of this novel that "The plot is rather creaky, as in most of the late ones, but the hotel atmosphere is very well conveyed and used.
 Elvira Blake is one of the best observed of the many young people in late Christie.
 Note the reflections in Chapter 5 in the novel on the changed look of elderly people, showing that the sharp eye had not dimmed, even if the narrative grasp was becoming shaky."